 Field placement: Community Farm Alliance

-Amira is currently completing her field work at the Community Farm Alliance in Berea, Kentucky.
-Her research focuses on quantifying the health and economic impacts of Kentucky Double Dollars (KDD), a pilot program that incentivizes healthy, local food access and supports equitable economic growth in Kentucky.
-Amira's work will support funding efforts for KDD and establish the necessary research capacity for ongoing quality data collection.
+Amira completed her field work at the Community Farm Alliance in Berea, Kentucky.
+Her research focused on quantifying the health and economic impacts of Kentucky Double Dollars (KDD), a pilot program that incentivizes healthy, local food access and supports equitable economic growth in Kentucky.
+Amira's work supported funding efforts for KDD and established the necessary research capacity for ongoing quality data collection.

 Policy placement: Center for Law and Social Policy